wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-community-of-practice.md

 ## Quick Reference Posters

-Download a copy of our ceremonies overview and Working Group working agreement poster here:
+Download a copy of our ceremonies overview and Community of Practice (CoP) working agreement poster here:

 > ![Poster](/images/moving-hundreds-of-pipeline-snowflakes-qr-1-2.png)
 >